Ppratik765/Detect-any-music-android-app/README.md

 Aura is built strictly adhering to the **MVVM (Model-View-ViewModel)** architectural pattern, ensuring a unidirectional data flow and clear separation of concerns.

 ### Application Layers
 * **UI Layer (Jetpack Compose):** A declarative, state-driven interface.
 It observes state flows from the ViewModel.
-Includes a custom `Canvas` implementation for rendering the fluid FFT bar visualizer at 60 FPS.
+Includes a custom `Canvas` implementation for rendering the fluid FFT bar visualiser at 60 FPS, alongside a Smart Fallback UI for metadata routing.
 * **Presentation Layer (ViewModel):** Manages the state machine (Idle, Listening, Processing, Success, Error).
-Utilizes Kotlin Coroutines (`viewModelScope`) to handle asynchronous hardware and network operations without blocking the main UI thread.
+Utilises Kotlin Coroutines (`viewModelScope`) to handle asynchronous hardware and network operations without blocking the main UI thread.
 * **Domain / Data Layer (Repositories):** Interfaces with the hardware (`AudioRecordManager`) and the remote server (`ACRCloudRepository`).
-It abstracts the data sources so the ViewModel remains agnostic of the underlying implementation.
+It implements a combined-engine network request, resolving both fingerprint and melody matches simultaneously.

+### Intelligent Localisation Parsing
+Due to the global nature of the QbH database, melody matches frequently return regional or non-English metadata (e.g., Japanese karaoke tracks).
+Aura's data layer implements an algorithmic filter using Regular Expressions (Regex).
+It scans the returned JSON array of potential matches and actively prioritises track data encoded in standard English (ASCII) characters, ensuring a consistent and readable user experience.

 ### Fault Tolerance
 A critical engineering requirement was robustness during live demonstrations.
 The application features a "Demo-Safe" fallback architecture.
 If the ACRCloud API experiences rate limiting, server outages, or if the device loses network connectivity, the repository layer catches the `IOException` or HTTP 4xx/5xx errors and yields a deterministic mock success state.
 This guarantees uninterrupted application flow during critical presentations.